 (3) The occupier of the premises shall keep and maintain in good working order and fit for immediate use any equipment, apparatus, appliances, taps, pipes or connections installed on the premises under the provisions of this section.

-(4) A person who is aggrieved by a direction of the Authority may apply to the State Administrative Tribunal for a review of the direction on the ground that the things directed to be installed and provided in or upon the premises are not reasonably required by the Authority for any of the purposes referred to in subsection (1)(b).
+(4) A person who is aggrieved by a direction of the FES Commissioner may apply to the State Administrative Tribunal for a review of the direction on the ground that the things directed to be installed and provided in or upon the premises are not reasonably required by the FES Commissioner for any of the purposes referred to in subsection (1)(b).

 [Section 25A inserted by No. 34 of 1959 s.
 5; amended by No. 42 of 1998 s.
 37; No. 55 of 2004 s.
-366.]
+366; No. 22 of 2012 s.
+94.]

 26. Formation of brigades, etc.

-The Authority may —
+The FES Commissioner may —

 (a) take measures for the formation of permanent or volunteer or private fire brigades;